 On the other hand, double-walled ones are easy to set up compared to their single-walled counterparts.
 Each one has its distinct advantages and benefits, and depending on that, the choices may vary.

 Imagine how relaxing under the sky would be after a day-long hike in the middle of Mojave during the fall or winter, and stargazing your way to deep, relaxing sleep!
 That’s one of the multifaceted features of using a double-walled tent.

-Tents are usually available in nylon fabric, polyester fabric, cotton or canvas fabric, and the most commonly preferred in today’s date, the poly-cotton fabric.
+Tents are usually available in nylon fabric, polyester fabric, cotton or canvas fabric, and the most commonly preferred today, poly-cotton fabric.

 Decide How Often Are You Planning To Hike & Camp?

-Picking up the right backpack tent often depends on how often do you plan to hike and camp.
-In this case, there are two main distinctions available in the form of 3-season and 4-season backpacking tent.
+Picking up the right backpack tent often depends on how often you plan to hike and camp.
+In this case, there are two main distinctions available in the form of 3-season and 4-season backpacking tents.

-While 3-season tents are easy to set-up and handle, provide sufficient space and ventilation, they are not meant to withstand extreme weather conditions.
+While 3-season tents are easy to set up and handle and provide sufficient space and ventilation, they are not meant to withstand extreme weather conditions.
 A little face-to-face with such extremity can lead to irreparable damages.

 If hiking and camping through such extremities is a part of your plan, then it is best to go with a 4-season tent.
 They can withstand such conditions and are helpful even for high-elevated destinations.

 Camp Alone Or Camp in Groups?